The-breakbar/TISS-Lightning-Registrator/README.md

 ![Screenshot of the extension being shown in two different browsers](images/Screenshots.png)

 TISS Lightning Registrator is a browser extension that automatically registers you for an LVA, group or exam in TISS as soon as it opens.
-Start the extension a few minutes in advance, and once the registration begins, the extension will execute the registration process as fast as possible.
+Start the extension a few minutes in advance, and once the registration begins, experience lightning-fast registration that's often completed in less than a second.

-Registrations are done in the background, it doesn't load the whole page for better performance.
-Additionally you can switch tabs and continue using your browser while you wait for the registration to start.
+The extension streamlines registrations, working quietly in the background.
+You can multitask and browse other tabs while it handles the registration process efficiently.
 As registrations don't open regularly, to try the extension out, it can also be used to register for an LVA, group or exam which has already opened.

 ## Installing